‘The Pilates Method of Physical and Mental Conditioning is an intelligent approach to Movement Health.’

 Remedial Massage History

 Massage has been a part of many cultures and there is evidence of its existence in China going back as far as 5000 years.
-Remedial Massage is a ‘Western’ interpretation of massage that likely evolved from Swedish Massage and the Physical Culture movement that emerged in Europe during the 1900’s.
+Remedial Massage is a ‘Western’ interpretation of massage that likely evolved from Swedish Massage and the Physical Culture movement that emerged in Europe during the late 1800’s.